 Snapshots of Food Industry News

 The Ambala facility is likely to produce the entire range of Fruits Up beverages including carbonated and non-carbonated juices and of course their signature Mango Sip.
 The plant will help them easily reach markets in north and north-eastern India.
-With the Ambala plant close to operational capability Manpasand now have in total five plants, two of which are in Vadodara, one each in Varanasi, Dehradun and Ambala.
+With the Ambala plant close to operational capability Manpasand now has in total five plants, two of which are in Vadodara, one each in Varanasi, Dehradun, and Ambala.
 The company is planning an additional two plants in south India.
 The company has a unique tie-up with ice-cream maker Baskin Robbins for marketing their beverages in the ice-cream outlets.
-They also have retail tie –ups with Metro Cash& Carry, Aditya Birla Retail, Hanover Ice-cream and Café Coffee Day.
+They also have retail tie-ups with Metro Cash& Carry, Aditya Birla Retail, Hanover Ice-cream and Café Coffee Day.

-Maggi is once again leader in the instant noodles market
+Maggi is once again the leader in the instant noodles market

 North East Tea Conclave & Expo 2016 to be held in Guwahati

 The Confederation of Indian Industry (CII) in association with the Tea Board of India and the Directorate of Tea, Government of Assam will organize the North East Tea Conclave & Expo 2016 (NETCE 2016) on August 26 in Guwahati.
 The NETCE is likely to turn its focus on specialty tea like green tea, white tea, handmade tea, organic tea etc. The forum will bring together manufacturers, tea growers, and traders from Assam, Arunachal Pradesh, Tripura, Nagaland, Sikkim, Manipur, Mizoram, and Meghalaya.